floooh/kc85.zig/IMPLEMENTATION.md

 I ended up with three variants:

 For simple objects, I'm using a straightforward data-initialization approach without any 'logic'.
-Zig allows default-intiialization of struct items, while not allowing uninitialized items (unless explicitly declared via 'undefined'):
+Zig allows default-initialization of struct items, while not allowing uninitialized items (unless explicitly declared via 'undefined'):

 ```zig